justajeffy/arsenalsuite/cpp/lib/sip/sphinx/directives.rst

     %Include QtGui/QtGuimod.sip

-The main purpose of a composite module is as a programmer convenience as they don't have to remember which which individual module an object is defined in.
+The main purpose of a composite module is as a programmer convenience as they don't have to remember which individual module an object is defined in.

 .. directive:: %ConsolidatedModule

 .. parsed-literal::

-    %ConsolidatedModule *name*
+    %ConsolidatedModule(name = *dotted-name*)
+    {
+        [:directive:`%Docstring`]
+    };

 A consolidated module is one that consolidates the wrapper code of a number of SIP generated modules (refered to as component modules in this context).

 This directive is used to specify the name of a consolidated module.
-Any subsequent :directive:`%CModule` or :directive:`%Module` directive is interpreted as defining a component module.
+Any subsequent :directive:`%Module` directive is interpreted as defining a component module.

+The optional :directive:`%Docstring` sub-directive is used to specify the module's docstring.

 For example::